-During Pre-Service Orientation (PSO), VISTAs will learn about diverse topics like: the history of the VISTA program, poverty concepts, understanding your placement, organizational culture, rights and responsibilities, and capacity building.
-The Oregon Health Authority’s Public Health Division (the sponsoring agency for Oregon’s statewide public health VISTA program), then provides the VISTA members an additional orientation and training.
-This orientation and retreat covers public health, the team, life in Oregon, and critical professional development skills.
-In addition, various training opportunities will be provided throughout the year of service, including all-team retreats in different parts of the state, team attendance at state conferences, and individual participation in training requested by the VISTA or their supervisor.
-These training opportunities will include a variety of topics, such as public health science, leadership, tools of strategic planning, grant writing, creative communication, volunteer management, alternative fundraising, and living on a VISTA budget.
+During the AmeriCorps Virtual Member Orientation (VMO), AmeriCorps members will learn about diverse topics like: the history of the AmeriCorps VISTA program, poverty concepts, understanding your placement, organizational culture, rights and responsibilities, and capacity building.
+The Oregon Health Authority Public Health Division (the sponsoring agency for Oregon’s statewide public health AmeriCorps VISTA program), then provides members an additional orientation and training during the first month of service.
+This orientation covers public health, the team, life in Oregon, and critical professional development skills.
+In addition, various training opportunities will be provided throughout the year of service, including all-team retreats in different parts of the state (when safe), team attendance at state conferences (virtual or in-person), and individual participation in training requested by the member or their supervisor.
+These training opportunities will include a variety of topics, such as public health science, leadership, tools of strategic planning, grant writing, creative communication, volunteer management, alternative fundraising, and living on an AmeriCorps budget.

 - In Oregon, there are 36 counties with 34 Local Health Departments, and 9 Oregon Tribes.

-- The Corporation for National and Community Service (CNCS) is a federal agency that operates nationwide service programs, such as AmeriCorps VISTA and Senior Corps.
-There is a State Office for CNCS located in downtown Portland.
+- AmeriCorps is a voluntary civil society program supported by the U.S. federal government that operates nationwide service programs, such as AmeriCorps VISTA and Senior Corps.

-- Local Health Departments (LHDs) and other organizations apply to the state Public Health Division to be selected as a host site for a VISTA member.
-During this process we vet each site to ensure they have dedicated and enthusiastic supervisors, clear vision for the project, and the resources needed to fully support the VISTA’s projects and year of service.
+- Local Public Health Authorities (LPHAs), Tribes, state and federal agencies, non-profits and other organizations apply to the state Public Health Division to be selected as a host site for an AmeriCorps member.
+During this process we vet each site to ensure they have dedicated and enthusiastic supervisors, clear vision for the project, and the resources needed to fully support the AmeriCorps member's projects and year of service.

-- Agreements are drafted and signed between Oregon Health Authority’s Public Health Division and CNCS, as well as between the Public Health Division and each host sites.
+- Agreements are drafted and signed between Oregon Health Authority Public Health Division and AmeriCorps, as well as between the Public Health Division and each host site.

 - A service year is one year, full-time.
-For example, those VISTA members who are sworn into service beginning August 18, 2017 will end their service on August 17, 2018.
+For example, those AmeriCorps VISTA members who are sworn into service beginning April 11, 2024 will complete their year on April 10, 2025.